BagpipesOrg/docusaurus/docs/chains/moonbeam.md

 <img src="/img/moonbeam.png" alt="Moonbeam Parachain Logo" width="300" />
 # Moonbeam Parachain on Polkadot

 Welcome to the Moonbeam Parachain on Polkadot documentation!
-Dive in and explore how to seamlessly transfer assets and interact with other parachains using Bagpipes.
+Dive in and explore how you can use moonbeam chain and seamlessly interact with other parachains using Bagpipes.

-## Support XCM Asset Transfers
+## Asset Transfers

+Here are 3 examples of transferring assets cross-chain.

 ### Moonbeam ↔ Assethub (Polkadot)